-Taking pictures with the enchanting purple rows of the Lavender fields is on top of everyone’s bucket list.
+Avignon lavender tour had always been high on our wishlist.
+Sauntering amidst sweet fragrance of enchanting purple rows of the Lavender fields and taking pictures sounds dreamy, isn’t it?
 And the lavender fields of Provence in France are the most beautiful in Europe.
-After missing the bloom season by a couple of weeks last years we ensured that we planned well in advance this year and booked a tour with Provans who apart from the Lavender fields also include some wonderful villages of France in the itinerary.
+Best time to visit Provence for lavender bloom in France is from late June to the beginning of August.
+After missing the lavender season in Provence by a couple of weeks last year we ensured that we planned well in advance this year.
+We booked a tour with Provans who apart from the Lavender fields also include some wonderful villages of France in the itinerary.

 We had booked our apartment in the old city of Avignon and our pickup was arranged in Place de l’Horloge around 5 minutes walk from the apartment.
 Nicola the owner of the tour company was our guide for the day.
 Everyone was picked up by 9 am. as planned.
 The minivan was a 8 seater which made it easier to get along with Nicola and other fellow travelers.

 Nicola started with a short history of the medieval town of Avignon.
 It was interesting to know that old city of Avignon is a walled city with well-preserved ramparts and seven gates dating back to 14th century.

 Nicola himself being an avid traveler has traveled to the most part of Asia, eight times to India alone.
 The tour company is run by himself and his wife Veronica.
 They alternatively take tourists on tour as they had year old baby girl Adele to take care back home.